Preparing data for a listing¶

 Set up roles and privileges for listings¶

-For more information about data sharing privileges, see Granting Privileges to Other Roles.
+For more information about granting sharing privileges, see Granting Privileges to Other Roles.

 Decide what to put in a listing¶